ckcollab/ckcollab/_posts/2023-02-09-The-Decision-Tree.md

 and all-consuming.

 Even though this port 9000 problem was silly and took way too much time to understand, I learned a boatload.
 This always happens.
-Every time I am super stuck I come out the other end a better engineer.
+Every time I am super stuck and find the solution: I come out stronger, more apt to take on bigger tasks.

 Over time, you get better and better at knowing when to climb up the tree and try to explore deeply.